Extreme Management Center Version 8.5.5 Release Notes

 ExtremeControl Engine Version Requirements

-For complete information on ExtremeControl engine version requirements, see the Extreme Management Center Version 8.5.5 Release Notes section of these Release Notes.
+For complete information on ExtremeControl engine version requirements, see Important Upgrade Information.

 ExtremeControl VPN Integration Requirements